babylonchain/finality-provider/docs/finality-provider.md

 }
 ```

-To verify that your finality provider has been created,
-we can check the finality providers that are managed by the daemon and their status.
+A finality provider instance will be initiated and start running right after
+the finality provider is successfully registered in Babylon.

+We can view the status of all the running finality providers through
-These can be listed through the `fpcli list-finality-providers` command.
+the `fpcli list-finality-providers` or `fpcli ls` command.
 The `status` field can receive the following values:

 - `CREATED`: The finality provider is created but not registered yet